Shrey0808/TextGeneration/README.md

 The input text is preprocessed to identify unique characters, mapping them to indices, and creating input-target pairs for training.
 This preprocessing step is crucial for converting raw text into a format suitable for training deep learning models.

 ## 4. Training Phase:
 The model is trained using a specified sequence length, hidden size, and number of LSTM layers.
-The training loop involves mini-batch training, shuffling of data, and updating model parameters to minimize the cross-entropy loss.
+The training loop updaties the model parameters to minimize the cross-entropy loss.
 The training loss is monitored to assess model convergence.

 ## 5. Text Generation:
 After training, the model is capable of generating text by providing an initial seed sequence.
 The generated text is a creative output based on the learned patterns and structures from the training data.